Photo: Jon M. Fletcher

 Heavy Hitter: Florida Speaker Richard Corcoran wields power

-Richard Corcoran, Speaker of the Florida House, is vowing to upend the political system he has spent a lifetime mastering.
+Now, Corcoran is vowing to upend the same system he has spent a lifetime mastering.
 He has condemned the influence of special interests — and the weakness of individual legislators — and promised stronger ethical firewalls and a state budget with more transparency and less pork.

 A free-market evangelist who describes nearly all forms of regulation as lobbyist-led schemes to stifle competition, Corcoran wants to deregulate across state government — especially in K-12 education and health care.
 He has denounced the Florida Supreme Court and called for term limits for all appellate judges.
 And he has challenged Gov. Rick Scott by threatening to eliminate spending on economic incentives and tourism advertising.